Caregiver Training Workshops

 The Savvy Caregiver Program is a free, six-session training series for family and friends who are active caregivers of a person with Alzheimer's or a related dementia.

 While this workshop also includes strategies and resources to help family caregivers care for themselves, unlike Powerful Tools for Caregivers the Savvy Caregiver program focuses primarily on helping the caregiver deliver the best possible care to their loved one.

 Taking care of a person living with Alzheimer’s or related dementia is specialized work.
-To do this work successfully, caregivers need special skills, knowledge and a positive attitude that helps them to care for themselves.
-The Savvy Caregiver workshop will help you become an expert in caregiving for someone with Alzheimer’s or related dementias by helping you understand the impact of dementia on both you and the person you are caring for and earn the skills you need to manage daily life.
+To do this work successfully, caregivers need the skills and knowledge that helps them to also care for themselves.
+This workshop will help you become an expert in caregiving for someone with Alzheimer’s or related dementias by helping you understand the impact of dementia on both of you and then provide you with the skills you need to manage daily life.

 BayPath Healthy Living Program Coordinator Renee D'Argento has been trained and certified Savvy Caregiver trainer.